mamg22/tmx4ml/README.md

 * Fetch track lists (only TMNF exchange for now) with pagination.
 * Search and filter tracks with similar queries as the ones used in TMX.
+* UI design very close to the style used in-game, for a native look and feel.
 * View track details and top records.
-* UI design very close to the style used in-game, for a native look and feel.
+* Browse trackpacks.
+* Find and view users and their tracks.
+* Display leaderboards.

 ## Running